ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ## ![](/img/icons/workflow.png) Application overview
 In this tutorial, you will run a [Temporal Application](https://docs.temporal.io/temporal#temporal-application) using the [Temporal Python SDK](https://github.com/temporalio/sdk-python).

-This project in this tutorial simulates a money transfer application.
-It involves key functions like withdrawing, depositing, and refunding money.
-These functions represent the transfer of funds from one account to another.
+This project in this tutorial simulates a money transfer application, focusing on essential transactions such as withdrawals, deposits, and refunds.
 The importance of Temporal in this context lies in its ability to handle your code efficiently and reliably.

 In this sample application, money comes out of one account and goes into another.
 However, there are a few things that can go wrong with this process.
 If the withdrawal fails, then there is no need to try to make a deposit.
 But if the withdrawal succeeds, but the deposit fails, then the money needs to go back to the original account.